etoews/etoews.github.io/_posts/2015-05-14-state-of-the-api-wg-liberty-edition.md

 * Finding more traction
 * Writing more guidelines
 * Publishing the guidelines
+* Formalizing the merge process
 * Getting projects to implement the guidelines
 * Using the guideline template
+* The educational aspect of the API WG

 We'll be discussing these areas at the Liberty Summit in Vancouver over the course of 3 design sessions.